 Closed circuit television (CCTV) is the practice of utilizing video cameras to monitor and / or record events in a wide variety of locations.
 When a CCTV system also records video, it is referred to as a Digital Video Recording system or DVR.
 Like any electronic device, CCTV / DVR systems break.
-If you have encountered DVR data loss, don’t hesitate to reach out to the hard drive data recovery professionals at Data Savers.
+If you have encountered DVR data loss, don’t hesitate to reach out to the hard drive data recovery professionals at Data Savers LLC.

 Closed circuit television is popular in workplaces, convenience stores, gas stations, banks, art galleries, sports arenas, public areas, you get the picture.
 It’s a widely used technology.